-Over the course of 2022, we identified and hired a number of professionals with appropriate levels of internal controls and accounting knowledge to improve the overall domestic and international financial accounting and reporting departments.
-In the fourth quarter of 2022, we hired two senior accountants and a senior financial systems manager.
-These recent hires are in addition to the chief accounting officer, director of accounting and Americas controller, director of technical accounting manager, and staff accountant hired earlier in 2022.
-In addition, we engaged with external consultants to provide technical accounting and financial systems services.
+In fiscal 2022 and 2023 and continuing to date, we identified and hired a number of professionals with appropriate levels of internal controls and accounting knowledge to improve the overall domestic and international financial accounting and reporting departments.
+The positions hired include chief accounting officer, director of accounting and Americas controller, director of technical accounting, accounting manager, senior and staff accountants, senior financial systems manager, and system administrator.
+In addition, we engaged with external consultants and experts to provide technical accounting and financial systems services.
 The Company continues to monitor personnel requirements and expertise needed to have an effective control environment, including providing necessary ongoing training to its finance and accounting personnel.